EGI-Federation/documentation/content/en/internal/messaging/_index.md

 The EGI Messaging Service is powered by ARGO Messaging Service (AMS), a real-time messaging service that allows the user to send and receive messages between independent applications.
-It's a Publish/Subscribe Service implementing the Google PubSub protocol.

-It provides an HTTP API that enables Users/Systems to implement message oriented service using the Publish/Subscribe Model over plain HTTP.
+It's a Publish/Subscribe Service implementing the Google PubSub protocol and providing an HTTP API that enables Users/Systems to implement message oriented service using the Publish/Subscribe Model over plain HTTP.

-In the Publish/Subscribe paradigm, Publishers are users/systems that can send messages to named-channels called Topics.
-Subscribers are users/systems that create Subscriptions to specific topics and receive messages.

 This central service is used by other EGI central services in order to exchange messages, like for sending information about accounting or resources available